publicissapient-france/hands-on-assistant/google-assistant/README.md

 You can check [here](https://dialogflow.com/docs/intents#example_annotation) to understand better how to link a word (or phrase) to an entity.

-For our recipe example, user problably would say things like:
+For our recipe example, user probably would say things like:

-- "I have eggs and potatos in my fridge."
+- "I have eggs and potatoes in my fridge."
 - "I want to cook something with eggplant and parmesan."
 - "What can I make with cauliflower?"